 When you go to Popeyes, we know you’re looking for some fried chicken, and this wrap gives it to you—while keeping an eye out for your waistline.
 This wrap rolls up fried chicken and the chain’s signature Red Beans & Rice in one delicious handheld meal.
 It’s hard to believe that it contains a mere 310 calories while packing in 14 grams of protein and 3 grams of satiating fiber.

-Buddha's Feast Steamed and a half order of Small Rainbow Quinoa
+Buddha’s Feast Steamed and a half order of Small Brown Rice

 Herb-Grilled Salmon with Garlic-Herb Butter and Parmesan-Garlic Broccoli